 If you use workout equipment like a treadmill or a stationary bike, look for products that capture your energy and convert it to electricity.
 You could power your laptop, charge your phone, or store backup electricity in batteries while working on your fitness goals.
 Not only will that help offset the cost to you and the planet, but it will also make it easier to convince yourself to get on the treadmill when you want to relax.

 Choosing eco-friendly products when you work out is a no-brainer.
 Organically produced clothing, shoes made of green materials, homemade energy bars that utilize local ingredients, and water you’ve bottled yourself rather than purchased all help reduce your carbon footprint while you workout.
 You can even find products like eco-friendly yoga mats and weights that are designed for the green athlete.

 Stay fit and motivated with a workout partner.

 Speaking of athletes, playing a sport is an excellent way to exercise more without adding to the overuse of resources.
 Consider that most sports, like basketball and football, require only a single ball and maybe a net or two for anywhere from 5 to 20 players.
 Together you save more resources than if you had separately embarked on your own green workout path.
 Some sports don’t even need equipment, like running races or parkour.
 And as a bonus, the team environment helps keep you accountable for your fitness goals.

 Keeping sustainability in mind when you work out helps you feel good in more ways than one.
 So how do you create a successful green workout plan?
 Is there a formula that works every time?
 Can you lay out the steps and be guaranteed success?

-The answer is: partly yes.
-If you are determined to exercise and make it part of your lifestyle, if you have realistic expectations and work steadily toward those expectations, and if you surround yourself with people who will support and motivate you along the way, then yes—you can create a successful green workout plan.
+The answer is: partly yes!
+If you are determined to exercise and make it part of your lifestyle, if you have realistic expectations and work steadily toward those expectations, and if you surround yourself with people who will support and motivate you along the way, you can create a successful green workout plan.